lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 As of today, November 29, 2022, stats from the Fediverse Observer put [Mastodon at just under 7 million users](https://fediverse.observer/stats).
 That's tiny compared to Twitter (237 million), Youtube (2.6 billion) or Facebook (2.9 billion).
 It's grown rapidly and mentioned a lot lately because the agita surrounding Elon Musk's acquisition of Twitter and his behavior thereafter has prompted a lot of Twitter users to seek out a new platform (and be vocal about that search).

 You can find current stats on Fediverse users here: [Fediverse Observer: Stats](https://fediverse.observer/stats).
+It's likely that by the time you read this there will be more users, as the trend of people joining the service to flee Twitter is moving sharply upward.

 #### If it's so tiny, why be on it?